EasyPost/easy-ui/documentation/specs/CodeBlock.md

 ### Accessibility

-- No accessibility concerns internal to the component.
-- Consumers should consider providing a descriptive label such as the current filename or step in a process to clarify the purpose of the `CodeBlock`.
+- User should provide a descriptive label such as the current filename or step in a process to clarify the purpose of the Code Block
+- Copy button should have relevant visually hidden text

 ### Dependencies

-- Easy UI `Card` component
+- Easy UI `Card`, `Tooltip` components
-- `react-syntax-highlighter` which uses a lightweight version of `Prism`